otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 git commit -m "style (login): format jsx"
 ```

-Here is a **Git** commit example with an extended description & footer:
+Here is a **Git** commit example with an extended description and footer:

 ```bash
 git commit -m "style (login): format jsx" -m "additional information" -m "PR Close #12345"
 ```

-When should I use an extended description?
-When a message is greater than 50 characters. **Note:** This convention is recommended by **GitHub**.
+**When should I use an extended description?** When a message is greater than 50 characters. **Note:** This convention is recommended by **GitHub**.
 However, this can vary from company to company.

-What happens if I want to view a commit with a specific type?
+**What happens if I want to view a commit with a specific type?**

 ```bash
 git log --oneline --grep <type>